-Since its inception, the Bowl has been a launching pad for college and NFL stars, including Adrian Peterson, Mark Sanchez, Tim Tebow, DeSean Jackson, Andrew Luck and Marcus Lattimore.
-More than 100 Army All-Americans currently play in the NFL and more than 800 have played for NCAA universities and colleges.
+Since its inception, the Bowl has been a launching pad for college and NFL stars, including Adrian Peterson, Patrick Peterson, Andrew Luck.
+More than 200 Army All-Americans currently play in the NFL and more than 1,000 have played for NCAA universities and colleges.
 Every April, some of our alumni officially enter the professional ranks during the NFL Draft.

 Many of today’s biggest stars made their national television debuts during the Bowl, some with special and time-tested plays.
-These highlights include many that have been replayed throughout the years on sports shows and NFL telecasts: W
+These highlights include many that have been replayed throughout the years on sports shows and NFL telecasts, including

-atch DeSean Jackson’s infamous missed touchdown (link to clip); and Ted Ginn Jr.’s first televised kickoff return for a touchdown (link to clip), which was voted the “Best Play of the Decade” by our fans.
+DeSean Jackson’s infamous missed touchdown and Ted Ginn Jr.’s first televised kickoff return for a touchdown, which was voted the “Best Play of the Decade” by our fans.

 As the Bowl has grown, so have the activities associated with it during Bowl Week.
 There is also the U.S. Army National Combine that provides 500 of the nation’s elite underclassmen the opportunity to display their abilities on a national stage.
 Supported by FBU personnel, FBU’s partner Athletic Republic, and cadets from the U.S. Army’s ROTC programs, the National Combine gives athletes a unique blend of educational opportunities and exposure to the highest tech in Combine testing.

 Although not a requirement, in recent years multiple FBU alumni, including several who made their mark at the season-ending FBU TOP GUN event, have participated in the National Combine and All-American Bowl.
-They include 13 stars of the 2011 Bowl, including Malcolm Brown, Ray Drew, Aaron Green, and Wayne Lyons, as well as more than 21 participants in the National Combine.
+They include 23 stars of the 2013 Bowl, including defensive back Kendall Fuller, running back Derrick Green, defensive lineman Kenny Bigelow, and many more.